 Detailed estimates of the particulate size and total mass concentrations cannot be accurately made for the January 11, 1972 dust storm as a result of the lack of any particle size distribution data.
 In addition, only one height of mass concentration datum (189 mg/m3 at 0.2m) was made in the steep gradient region of the vertical profile.
 An indication of size distribution and mass loading profiles can be obtained from other data collected at Hanford.
 Sehmel (32) reports an April 1972 storm which has mass loadings near the surface which are similar to the January 11, 1972 storm.
 Although adjacent meteorological observations are not available for this episode, the fact that the mass loadings at the lower levels are of the same order as the January 11, 1972 dust storm provides a basis for comparison of the storms.
 The April 1972 storm has well documented mass loading profiles as a function of particle size.
-The table shown below contains the profiles of airborne soil concentrations as a function of particles (.16 to 5 μm) at 0.9m and, impacter-cowl measurements for larger particles (1 to 230 μm) at the indicated heights.
+The table shown below contains the profiles of airborne soil concentrations as a function of particle diameter for the dust storm.
+These are based on optical measurements for smaller particles (.16 to 5 μm) at 0.9m and, impacter-cowl measurements for larger particles (1 to 230 μm) at the indicated heights.
 The mass loading is dominated by the larger particle data.